Dear College of Education Faculty and Staff,

 - We strongly encourage the community to get vaccinated as vaccines remain our best tool to combat the spread of COVID-19.
 The university is communicating vaccination information directly to students to encourage them as well.
 The university will also continue to offer ready access to vaccines, including offering pop-up vaccine clinics when the semester begins.
 Please note that the university is prohibited from inquiring about the vaccination status of any individual (student, staff or faculty).
 It is therefore imperative that staff and faculty treat each other and all students equally, regardless of their vaccination status.

-- The university is continuing with the Proactive Community Testing program, providing quick and painless saliva or nasal-swab COVID-19 tests for asymptomatic UT Austin students and employees to help the campus community monitor and respond to COVID-19 cases.
+- The university is providing testing kits to asymptomatic UT Austin students and employees to help the campus community monitor and respond to COVID-19 cases.

 Faculty Teaching Guidance